aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-management/convert-geojson-layer-to-file-gdb/_index.md

     layer.Add(secondFeature);
 }
 ```

 ## Step 2: Copy Test Dataset
-To preserve the integrity of your test data, create a copy of the dataset.
-Use the following code snippet:
+To keep the original test data untouched, duplicate the existing File GDB dataset.
+This ensures a clean environment for the conversion.

 ```csharp
 var sourceFile = "Your Document Directory" + "ThreeLayers.gdb";
 var destinationFile = "Your Document Directory" + "ThreeLayersCopy_out.gdb";
 RunExamples.CopyDirectory(sourceFile, destinationFile);
 ```

 ## Step 3: Convert GeoJSON to File GDB
-Now, it's time to perform the conversion.
-Utilize the following code:
+Open the GeoJSON layer, create a new layer inside the copied File GDB, copy attributes, and transfer each feature.
+This is the core of the **aspose gis conversion** process.

 ```csharp
 using (var geoJsonLayer = VectorLayer.Open(geoJsonPath, Drivers.GeoJson))
 {